openpoke/decidim-module-extra_user_fields/README.md

 If your use case include fields not defined in this module, it is possible to define custom fields of different types:

 1. **Select fields** This configuration option allows you to define any number of extra user fields of the type "Select".
+2. **Boolean fields** This configuration option allows you to define any number of extra user fields of the type "Boolean".
+These fields can be used for true/false values, such as "Accept terms and conditions" or "Subscribe to newsletter".
+3. **Text fields** This configuration option allows you to define any number of extra user fields of the type "Text".
+These fields can be used for free-form text input, such as "Hobbies" or "Favorite quote".

 See the next section "Configuration through an initializer" for more information.